danzi13/T-ai-lor/README.md

    before.

 To test product:
+Run rspec first, then cucumber:
-1. In the Iteration directory, run 'bundle exec cucumber'
+1. In the Iteration directory, run 'bundle exec rspec'
-2. In the Iteration directory, run 'bundle exec rspec'
+2. In the Iteration directory, run 'bundle exec cucumber'

 Heroku Link: https://pure-river-69411-5cfef20475c9.herokuapp.com/uploaded
-only /uploaded works, /editor and /resume do not work.
+only /uploaded works, /editor and /resume do not work, it is because of the db.
 They do work on the local servers though.